AdhithyaaSaravanan/OTL_Python_Extraction_Tool/README.md

 ## Arguments:
 ```
- -f,	   –otl_paths_file, 	A file containing a list of OTL pathways.
+ -f,	   --otl_paths_file, 	 A file containing a list of OTL pathways.
- -o, 	   –otl, 	        An OTL or multiple OTLS.
+ -o, 	   --otl, 	         An OTL or multiple OTLS.
- -n,       –name,               Name of the generated scripts folder.
+ -n,       --name,               Name of the generated scripts folder.
- -d,       –output_directory,   Parent directory of the generated scripts folder.
+ -d,       --output_directory,   Parent directory of the generated scripts folder.
 ```

 ## Folder Structure: